How to: Create a Security Context Token for a Secure Session

 Stateful SCTs cannot be used in a secure session that involves a contract that derives from IDuplexChannel.

 For applications that use stateful SCTs in a secure session, the thread identity for the service must be a user account that has an associated user profile.
-When the service is run under an account that does not have a user profile, such as Local Service, an exception may be thrown.
+When the service is run under an account that does not have a user profile, such as

 Create a custom binding that specifies that SOAP messages are protected by a secure session that uses a stateful SCT.

 Define a custom binding, by adding a <customBinding> to the configuration file for the service.

 nameattribute to a unique name within the configuration file.

 Specify that a secure session is used by setting the